engineerbaz/DevOps-B07-TrainingCourse/learningTasks/K8s-Task02.md

 4. Create a resource that prints current time.
 5. Make two deployment of **Nginx** and **httpd**
 6. Expose a pod of nginx to **Port number 8080**

+## Important
+Tasks to be done during the week

+- Get YAML of Pod and mark comments aginst each line